-Finding the time, energy, and peace to face your fears—or do anything that requires mental focus—is a challenge in our culture.
-One pregnant woman shared that after years of working at her office, she’d tuned out the sounds of phones ringing and computers clicking.
-She didn’t even notice how noisy her office was until an older coworker looked at her across the bank of desks and said, “You’re bringing this child into a world of sounds my babies never heard.”
+Finding the time, energy and peace to face your fears—or do anything that requires mental focus—is a challenge in our culture.
+One expecting parent shared that after years of working at their office, they had tuned out the sounds of phones ringing and computers clicking.
+They didn’t even notice how noisy the office was until an older coworker looked across the bank of desks and said, “You’re bringing this child into a world of sounds my babies never heard.”

 It’s true: In just a decade or two, technology has changed the world dramatically.
 From cell phones to smart phones, from microwave ovens to Facebook friends, from high-definition DVDs to iPads, technology fills our days with vivid images and messages.
 It’s a noisy, busy world that can crowd out the peace we need to connect with ourselves.

 Connecting with yourself is an important task during your pregnancy.
 It’s a big job to pay attention to all the physical, emotional and spiritual changes you’re experiencing.
 It takes concentration to envision a future that includes a new role and a new person.
 Finding a place of stillness for a few moments each day can help you do this crucial work.

 Even if your space and your schedule are crowded, you can find a place and time to keep a daily appointment with yourself.
 Perhaps you can retreat to the corner of your bedroom, the bathroom, a closet or an empty room at your workplace.
 Perhaps you can sneak a moment before others wake up, after they’ve gone to bed, before you get in the shower or during your lunch break.
 You might want to “check in” at the same time each day so you treat this appointment with yourself as the important time it is.